-His recent research can be categorized to five, 1) Human motion classification using machine learning, 2) Development of deep learning algorithms for radar target detection/tracking/classification, 3) Bio-sensing using radar, 4) RF system design, and 5) Antenna design.
+His recent research can be categorized to six, 1) Quantum computing for radar, 2) Development of deep learning algorithms for radar target detection/tracking/classification, 3) Human motion analysis using machine learning, 4) Bio-sensing using radar, and 5) Applied Electromagnetics

 Y. Kim and T. Moon, "Human detection and activity classification based on micro-Doppler signatures using deep convolutional neural networks," IEEE Geoscience and Remote Sensing Letters, vol. 13, pp.2-8, Jan.
 2016.